-Subscribe to the National Weather Service (NWS) offers public alert and warning information through official sources, including NOAA Weather Radio, NOAA Weather Wire Service, and Weather.gov.
+National Weather Service (NWS) offers Severe Weather Alerts through official sources, including NOAA Weather Radio, NOAA Weather Wire Service, and Weather.gov.

 American Red Cross has developed emergency-specific checklists using the latest research, best practices and expert opinion.
 Start with this easy preparedness plan to help you prepare for any type of emergency.